lawpatch/au-confidentiality/README.md

 - that each party owes confidentiality obligations to the other.

 ### Parameters
-The language in this repo is *not* language that you can import wholesale with a simple incorporation by reference - it assumes that you have included certain information in the clause that imports it.
+The LawPatch confidentiality language is *not* language that you can import wholesale with a simple incorporation by reference - it assumes that you have included certain information in the clause that imports it.

 The parameters that you *must* include are:
 - `Recipient` - The party or parties who are receiving confidential information.
 Note it can be either party, or it can be both parties.
 - `Disclosing Party` - The party or parties who are disclosing confidential information.
 Note it can be either party, or it can be both parties.
-- `Purpose` - The purpose that the recipient is allowed to use the confidential information for.
+- `Purpose` - The purpose for which the recipient is allowed to use the confidential information.
 The recipient can't use it for any other purpose, so it's important to be accurate here.

 The parameters that are *optional* to include are:
 - `Subject` - What kind of information is confidential.
 If you include a subject, for example 'in relation to the Services' then confidentiality obligations only apply to confidential information about the services, instead of applying to anything that might be considered confidential.